sevenbamboos/my-blog-origin/source/_posts/mind-map-backend.md

 How to define unary method | def unary_X : ... // X is the unary operation and put a space between operation and :
 When to use inheritance | Concrete class should never be subclassed unless for mixing orthogonal behaviors or unit testing; never split logical state (e.g. related to hashcode or equality) across parent-child boundary.
-How to mix traits when creating object | `val foo = new Foo() with BarTrait` // not extends here
+How to mix traits when creating object | `val foo = new Foo() with BarTrait` // not extends here When mixing multiple traits, what's the order of type hierarchy | For each type from RIGHT to left, find hierarchy list and append it to the final hierarchy.
+Then scan from the end of the final list and remove duplicated ones before it.
+When mixing multiple traits, what's the order of initialization | For each type from LEFT to right, execute the type body.
+Class or trait | Mixins are for adjunct behavior.
+If a trait is used most as a parent of classes, so that child classes behave as the trait, try to turn the trait to a class.
+Refer to Liskov substitution principle: replace a parent class with a child should not make change to client code.
+Is there variance annotation for paremeterized method | No, it's applied to types only, meaning for methods it's invariant.
+What's the variance of mutable types | Invariance.
+It can have both getter and setter, which means it appears at method parameter as contravariant and at method return type as covariant.
+So it must be invariance.
+How to parse arguments of command line with pattern match | `case ("-p" :: param :: tail) => doParse(tail, result.copy(p=param))` (see source code 13)
+When value types (e.g. Int, Boolean) need to be allocated on the heap | They're represented as Java primitives so stay in stack by default.
+But Rich* types provide more methods for them and if one of these methods are used, it needs to allocate an instance on the heap.
+When to override method | Template pattern is a way to walkaround override and defines fine-tuned abstract methods in super type; if super type provides a simple (mock) implementation for a method, then override is acceptable; another case is to provide separate concerns on top of the basic implementation.
+What is `def foo[T <: Bar](...` | T must be sub-type of Bar (In Java, <? extends Bar>) What is `def foo[T :> Bar](...` | T must be super-type of Bar (In Java, <? super Bar>) What is Context Bounds `def foo[T : Bar](...` | There must exist Bar[T]. (see source code 14) When to use parameterized types and when to abstract types | In case of constructor needs type parameter in arguments, the former is the only approach.
+What is structural types (ducking type) | For example in observer pattern, `type Observer = {def notify(state: Any): Unit}`.
+To decouple the method name, it can be simplified as `type Observer = State => Unit`.
+But it has a limit to can only handle the type with one method.
+What is existential types | Type parameters are erased in JVM byte code.
+So two functions with same name and same arguments but different type parameters can't co-exist (overloaded).
+In case of Seq, workaround is observe each item and apply function to it (see source code 15) Also note existential types can have type bounds like `Seq[_ >: Bar <: Foo]`

 ```
 // source code 01